weavejester/integrant/README.md

 ## Installation

-To use the latest release, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    integrant/integrant {:mvn/version "0.8.0"}

+Or this to your Leiningen dependencies:

     [integrant "0.8.0"]